learnbyexample/cli-computing/exercises/exercise-solutions.md

 >`~` is syntax implemented by the shell (and other programs which imitate it for convenience) which expands it into a real pathname.
 To illustrate, `~/Documents` is approximately the same thing as `$HOME/Documents` (again, shell syntax).
 Since `$HOME` should be an absolute path, the value of `$HOME/Documents` is also an absolute path.
 But the text `$HOME/Documents` or `~/Documents` has to be expanded by the shell in order to become the path we mean.

 I spent a frustrating few hours trying to debug why one of my [autostart](https://wiki.archlinux.org/title/Autostarting) script wasn't working.
 Yup, you guessed it.
-I used `~` while providing a file path.
+The issue was using `~` and changing to the full path fixed it.

 **4)** Which key would you use to get help while the `less` command is active?